eddeuser2017/commercialize_api/README.md

 * What are the methods that you are exposing to your clients ?
 * What is the input format for the model (json, xml, etc.) ?
 * What is the security model for the api, could use identity access management, api keys or many other items.
-* Follow some of the api leading practices - many resources, this is one example from microsoft : https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design
+* Follow some of the api leading practices - many resources, this is one example from microsoft : [microsoft leading practices][ms2]

 # [Swagger hub][sh1] tool could be used to author the api, could use other methods.

-* An example of the api that is hosted in this repository is located in my swagger hub at [commercialize api][soa1]
+* An example of the api that is hosted in this repository is located in my swagger hub at [commercialize api][soa1]; there are some changes that need to be made from swagger hub to you can copy into the cloud hosting provider of API management suite. see [api_cloud]

-# [AWS][aws1]specific information
+# [AWS][aws1] specific information
 * Copy the api that you completed in the swagger hub and paste into AWS gateway.

-# [Microsoft][ms1]specific information
+# [Microsoft][ms1] specific information
 * Copy the api that you completed in the swagger hub and paste into Azure gateway.

-# [Google][gg1]specific information
+# [Google][gg1] specific information
 * Copy the api that you completed in the swagger hub and paste into Apigee gateway.